yihui/yihui.org/content/en/2022-12-19-disqus-to-giscus.md

 I also took this chance to clean up some Disqus comments programmatically.
-For example, Chinese readers love using `~~` to express cuteness, but that coincides with the syntax for ~~strikeout~~ in Github's Markdown.
+For example, Chinese readers love using `~~` to express cuteness, but that coincides with the syntax for ~~strikeout~~ in GitHub's Markdown.
 I substituted them with the full-width `～～`.
 Another example is that Disqus shortens long bare links, and I expanded them back.

 ## An Utterances problem

 I also had some Utterances comments.
-Migrating them was much easier since Github allows us to convert Github Issues (on which Utterances is based) to Github Discussions.
+Migrating them was much easier since GitHub allows us to convert GitHub Issues (on which Utterances is based) to GitHub Discussions.
 However, I had another complication on my site: I enabled both Utterances and Disqus, and got comments from both systems for the same posts.
 I had to merge these comments.
-Rob's script was only for creating new Github discussions, so I modified it to check if a discussion exists (migrated from a Github issue) and post Disqus comments to existing discussions if possible.
+Rob's script was only for creating new GitHub discussions, so I modified it to check if a discussion exists (migrated from a GitHub issue) and post Disqus comments to existing discussions if possible.

 To post to an existing discussion, you need to know its ID.
-Here is how I obtained a data frame of all existing discussions (you need to set up a Github token first, e.g., in the environment variable `GITHUB_PAT`):
+Here is how I obtained a data frame of all existing discussions (you need to set up a GitHub token first, e.g., in the environment variable `GITHUB_PAT`):

 ``` r